Pardubice

 The Luftwaffe used Pardubice primarily as a training base.
 From the 1950s to the mid 1990s, the Czech military based a variety of fighter aircraft there including MiG-15, MiG-21 and Su-25 aircraft.

-Today, in the military context, Pardubice is the flight training centre of the Czech air force which operates a mixed fleet of aircraft and also trains pilots from other nations.
+Today, in the military context, Pardubice is home to the CLV flight training centre.
+CLV is a civilian contractor which operates a mixed fleet of aircraft to train Czech air force pilots, as well as military pilots from other nations.

 In the civil sense, the airport is international in nature.
 It handles regularly scheduled flights from a number of airlines and has runways capable of handling very large aircraft such as the Antonov An-124 transport.